visualjeff/nodejs-api-docker-sample/README.md

 ## Nodejs API Docker Sample

-Nodejs / Hapi API (within a docker support).
+Nodejs / Hapi API (with docker and docker-compose support).
 NOTE: The server internally uses the host: 0.0.0.0 and not localhost.
+Data is persisted to a file named loki.js.
+All endpoints exposed are documented using swagger document and can be exercised at http://localhost:1337/documentation.

 ### Prerequites:
 ```
-Node.js v10
+Nodejs v10.6.x or newer.
+LTS support is recommended.
+Nodejs can be installed using NVM (node version manager).

+nvm can be found at: https://github.com/nvm-sh/nvm
 ```

 ### To setup: